jwcalder/GraphLearning/README.md

 This package also reproduces experiments from our paper

-[Poisson Learning: Graph Based Semi-Supervised Learning at Very Low Label Rates.](https://arxiv.org/) Calder, Cook, Thorpe, Slepcev, 2020.
+Calder, Cook, Thorpe, Slepcev.
+[Poisson Learning: Graph Based Semi-Supervised Learning at Very Low Label Rates.](https://arxiv.org/) To appear in International Conference on Machine Learning (ICML) 2020.

 ## Python requirements and C code extensions